larytet/MyPerfectThings/open-space-planning.md

 Apparently it is impossible to change the direction of the air flow.
 I feel the air freeze drying my eyes.
 My hands are getting uncomfortably cold.
 Dry and cold.
 Am I dead?
 Am I dying?
 Oh, I get it - this is AC.
 Usually the AC openings can be directed or partially closed.
 Not in this case.
 Should I cover the outlets with nylon?
 Should I wear a full face motorcycle helmet and winter gloves?
 Good distribution of the cold air is tricky and expensive to do.
 The installation reminds me walkin coolers and London tube.
 Meanwhile a hood almost saves the day.

+I would divide the space into cold, warm, hot areas with temperatures stepping by 2 degrees.
+This way people would be able to sit in the most comfortable zone.

 Is it possible to push the air along the walls?

 # Open plan